OpenDataServices/flatten-tool/docs/usage-ocds.rst

-Flatten-Tool for OCDS
+Flatten Tool for OCDS
 +++++++++++++++++++++

-The `Open Contracting Data Standard (OCDS) <http://standard.open-contracting.org/>`__ has an `unofficial CSV serialization <http://standard.open-contracting.org/latest/en/implementation/serialization/#csv>`__ that can be converted to/from the canonical JSON form using Flatten-Tool.
+The `Open Contracting Data Standard (OCDS) <http://standard.open-contracting.org/>`__ has an `unofficial CSV serialization <http://standard.open-contracting.org/latest/en/implementation/serialization/#csv>`__ that can be converted to/from the canonical JSON form using Flatten Tool.

 Templates
 =========